alexbfree/thesis/src/chapter-7.md

 |Data as currency|Many data-centric services require data to be sacrificed in exchange for access to functionality, and some businesses now explicitly enable you to sell your own data.
 This lens highlights that data can be thought of as a tradable asset, and invites consideration of issues of data's worth, individual privacy, exploitation and loss of control.|
 |Data as a medium for thinking, communicating and expression|Some people collect and organise data into curated collections, or use it to convey facts and ideas, to persuade or to evoke an emotional impact.
 This lens is useful to consider data uses such as lists, annotation, curation, editing, remixing, visualisation and producing different views of data for different audiences.|

-When considering HDR, it is important to recognise that people may think of their personal data through any or all of these _'lenses'_ [@karger2005;2.2.2] at any given time, and any process or system design involving data interaction should take these into account.
+When considering HDR, it is important to recognise that people may think of their personal data through any or all of these _'lenses'_ [@karger2005;2.2.2] at any given time, and any process or system design involving data interaction should take these into account, which means that different informational representations might be needed at different times, bringing different aspects of the data to the forefront.

-Looking across this set of lenses, it is possible to identify four specific roles that data can serve:
+Looking across this set of lenses, it is possible to identify four specific _roles_ that data can serve:

 1. Data has a role as an **artifact of value** to your life;
 2. Data has a role in **informing** you about yourself, the world, and the prior or recent actions of others that may affect you;
-3. Data has a role as **a usable material with which to effect change** in your life;
+3. Data has a role as **a useable<sup>[15](#fn15)</sup> material with which to effect change** in your life;
 4. Data has a role as **a means to monitor changes** in data holders' behaviours, digital influences upon you or changes within your life.

 ### Human Data Interaction or Human Information Interaction?{#7.2.2}